Lectures on LHC Physics

 The expectation value of any \underline{infrared safe observable} over the entire phase space, including Born terms, virtual corrections and real emission, is given by

-The same way the renormalization and factorization scales appear, dimensional regularization now yields an additional factor $1/x^{-2\epsilon}$.
-Because we know its structure, we will omit this factorization scale factor in the following.
+The same way in which the renormalization and factorization scales appear, dimensional regularization now yields an additional factor $1/x^{-2\epsilon}$.
+Because we know its structure, we will omit the factorization scale factor in the following.

-When we compute for example a distribution of the energy of one of the heavy particles in the process, we can extract a histogram from of the integral for $\langle O \rangle$ in Eq.(\ref{eq:qcd_exp1}) and obtain a normalized distribution.
-The problem is that we have to numerically integrate over $x$, and the individual parts of the integrand in Eq.(\ref{eq:qcd_exp1}) are not integrable.
+When we compute for example a distribution of the energy of one of the heavy particles in the process, we can extract a histogram from of the integral for $\langle O \rangle$ in Eq.\eqref{eq:qcd_exp1} and obtain a normalized distribution.
+The problem is that we have to numerically integrate over $x$, and the individual parts of the integrand in Eq.\eqref{eq:qcd_exp1} are not integrable.